directus-labs/guest-authoring/video-streaming-app-with-directus-and-sveltekit/index.md

   avatar_file_name: './clara-ekekenta.avif'
 ---

-## Introduction
-SvelteKit is a framework built on top of the Svelte framework, designed to facilitate building fast and efficient web applications.
-In this tutorial, you will learn how to build an application using Directus as a Headless CMS.
-You will store, and retrieve video metadata in Directus CMS and use them to build a video streaming application.
+In this tutorial, you will learn how to build an application using Directus as a backend.
+You will store and retrieve video metadata in Directus CMS and use them to build a video streaming application that tracks views.

 ## Before You Start

 You will need:

 - [Node.js v20.11.1](https://nodejs.org/) or later.
 - A code editor on your computer.
 - A Directus project - follow our [quickstart guide](https://docs.directus.io/getting-started/quickstart) if you don't already have one.
-- Some knowledge of React and Sveltekit.
+- Some knowledge of SvelteKit.

 You can find the code for this tutorial on my [GitHub repository](https://github.com/Claradev32/directus_sveltekit).

-## Setting up a new project.
+## Creating a Svelte Project

 Setting up a new Sveltekit project and install the required dependencies including the Directus SDK: